Milan Malpensa Airport: Movements by country

-Transport links
+Ground transport

 Rail

-The airport is served by two train stations, one in each terminal.
+The airport is served by two train stations, one at each terminal.

 Malpensa Express

 Malpensa Express is a direct train connection between Terminal 2, Terminal 1 and Milan's city centre.

 As of 2019, its service is based on a clock-face timetable with four services per hour in both directions: two run between the two airport terminals and Milan Cadorna station; the other two between the two airport terminals, Milan Garibaldi and Milan Centrale stations.
 All services call at Busto Arsizio Nord, Saronno (connections for Como, Novara and Varese) and Milan Bovisa stations.

 The journey time ranges between 30 and 50 minutes, depending on the type of service and the number of stops.

 Other train services

-TiLo operate services to Bellinzona in Switzerland.
+TiLo operates services to Bellinzona in Switzerland.

 Milan's Suburban Line S10 (Milano Rogoredo–Milano Bovisa) ran to Malpensa Airport/Aeroporto from June 2010.
 Trains called at: Ferno, Busto Arsizio, Castellanza, Rescaldina, Saronno, Milano Bovisa, Milano Lancetti, Milano Porta Garibaldi M2-M5, Milano Repubblica M3, Milano Porta Venezia M1, Milano Dateo and Milano Porta Vittoria.
 The service was terminated in October 2012.

 The Malpensa – Varese – Mendrisio (CH) – Lugano (CH) line provides a direct connection between Malpensa Airport/Aeroporto and the south-eastern part of Switzerland.
 There are plans to connect Gallarate Station and Milan's Centrale Station (FS), which is currently a terminus station with no through tracks, to allow more convenient access to high-speed international lines.